gravitational/teleconsole/README.md

 ### Port Forwarding

-Teleconsole is a tiny program and it does not have any hard to discover features, but one is worth mentioning: port forwarding.

-Say, you are developing a web application and it is currently running on your `localhost:5000`.
+Let's say you are developing a web application and it is currently running on your `localhost:5000`.
 You can make it accessible by your friends if you forward port `5000` to them: